klimesm/GIS_E6010_Project_Course_2025/Group logbook.md

 - We divided into groups:

-  - U-Net: Matej, Ville and …
+  - U-Net: Matej, Ville and Yuhan

-  - Random Forest: Nette, Janna and …
+  - Random Forest: Nette, Janna and Emma

 - Each group will explore their method in more detail and how to apply it in this context before Thursday